electrode-io/electrode/docs/chapter1/intermediate/app-archetype/flow.md

 # Flow

-`Flow` is a static type checker for Javascript and widely used by frontend developers nowadays.
+[`Flow`](https://flow.org/en/) is a static type checker for Javascript and widely used by frontend developers nowadays.
 It helps us to code faster, smarter, bigger and more confidently.
 Since Electrode has already got Babel in place, we need to set up `Flow` with babel: using babel to compile the code and integrate `Flow` into Electrode app.

 ### Flow with babel

-Electrode app archetype adds `babel-preset-flow`, which contains `babel-plugin-transform-flow-strip-types` plugin for stripping `Flow` types away so that the program runs.
-It also adds `flow-bin` to run `Flow` and check if the type is valid.
+Electrode app archetype adds [`babel-preset-flow`](https://babeljs.io/docs/en/babel-preset-flow/), which contains [`babel-plugin-transform-flow-strip-types`](https://babeljs.io/docs/en/babel-plugin-transform-flow-strip-types/) plugin for stripping `Flow` types away so that the program runs.
+It also adds [`flow-bin`](https://github.com/flowtype/flow-bin) to run `Flow` and check if the type is valid.

 ### Flow with eslint

-Electrode app archetype uses `eslint-plugin-flowtype` plugin as the linting rules for ESLint `Flow` type.
-The rules are enabled via the `.eslintrc` files located in the `electrode-archetype-react-app-dev` config folder.
+Electrode app archetype uses [`eslint-plugin-flowtype`](https://github.com/gajus/eslint-plugin-flowtype) plugin as the linting rules for ESLint `Flow` type.
+The rules are enabled via the `.eslintrc-react*` files located in the `electrode-archetype-react-app-dev` config folder.

 ### Flow with Electrode app